WackyChomp/rad/README.md

 - [ ] Sleek client interface
 - [ ] Mobile responsive
-- [ ] Connect to MongoDB for backend
+- [x] Connect to MongoDB for backend
 - [ ] Add data visualization tools
 - [ ]
     - [ ]
     - [ ]

-See the [open issues](https://github.com/WackyChomp/rad/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/WackyChomp/rad/issues) for a full list of proposed features or known issues.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>